AlexanderEggers/archtree/README.md

 [![Download](https://api.bintray.com/packages/mordag/android/archtree-core/images/download.svg) ](https://bintray.com/mordag/android/archtree-core/_latestVersion)

-Android library that simplifies the usage of Activities, Fragments and ViewModels inside your application.
+Android library is a collection of APIs which can help you to simplify the development of your app.
+The focus of this library is to struture the architecture of your app by using different helper classes to introduce the MVVM pattern.

 Download
 --------